telerik/xaml-docs/introduction.md

 <br />
 <a href="https://www.telerik.com/download-trial-file/v2-b/ui-for-wpf" class="trialLink">Download Free Trial</a>
 </div>
 {% endif %}

-{% if site.site_name == 'Silverlight' %}
-Telerik UI for Silverlight provide native controls for Silverlight 5.
-The suite includes more than 100 UI controls for building rich line-of-business Silverlight applications.

-Sharing the same codebase with Telerik &reg; WPF controls, the Silverlight controls offer a clean and intuitive API, Blend support and powerful theming capabilities that will radically improve your RIA development.
-{% endif %}

-{% if site.site_name == 'WPF' %}
-Telerik UI for WPF is a complete commercial toolset for building next-generation line of business and kiosk applications for Windows Presentation Foundation.
-Leveraging the amazing potential of this platform as well as many years of excellence in presentation layer technologies, Telerik UI for WPF controls provide a high-performance, visually appealing, and highly customizable shortcut to the world of engaging user experiences.
-{% endif %}

 Telerik &reg; UI for {{ site.framework_name }} features the following controls: